ML4ITS/hackathon2021-anomalydetection/README.md

 ## Data

 The data that will be shared from Telenor concerns:
-- Hourly aggregated RAN technical counters coming from 403 cells belonging to 31 different base stations
+- `radio_kpis.csv`: hourly aggregated RAN technical counters coming from 403 cells belonging to 31 different base stations
-- Relative distance matrix of the cells.
+- `distance_matrix.csv`: relative distance matrix of the cells.

 ### Data Counters